-The SAN Volume Controller runs on battery power when main power is lost.
+The SAN Volume Controller node uses battery power from the uninterruptible power supply to shut itself down.

 The Power failure display shows that the SAN Volume Controller is running on battery power because main power has been lost.
 All I/O operations have stopped.
 The node is saving cluster metadata and node cache data to the internal disk drive.
 When the progress bar reaches zero, the node powers off.